Rear-end collision: who is liable and what are your rights?

 • prevents underestimation of your damages

-👉 The costs of legal assistance are in personal injury cases recovered from the liable party.
+👉 The costs of legal assistance in personal injury cases are recovered from the liable party.
 This is free of charge for you.

 Conclusion: rear-end collision

-✔ In most cases the rear driver is liable
+✔ In most cases, the rear driver is liable

 ✔ Injuries can worsen later